ECONOMICS AND BUSINESS (EBGN)

 EBGN455.
 LINEAR PROGRAMMING.
 3.0 Semester Hrs.

 This course addresses the formulation of linear programming models, examines linear programs in two dimensions, covers standard form and other basics essential to understanding the Simplex method, the Simplex method itself, duality theory, complementary slackness conditions, and sensitivity analysis.
 As time permits, multi-objective programming, an introduction to linear integer programming, and the interior point method are introduced.
 Applications of linear programming models discussed in this course include, but are not limited to, the areas of manufacturing, finance, energy, mining, transportation and logistics, and the military.
-Prerequisite: MATH332 or EBGN409.
+Prerequisite: MATH332.

 EBGN459.
 SUPPLY CHAIN MANAGEMENT.
 3.0 Semester Hrs.